-Summary: Idaho is mule deer heaven, but it’s got plenty of whitetails too, chiefly in the forested north and north-central regions of the state, primarily north of the Salmon river.
+Summary: Idaho is mule deer heaven, but it’s got plenty of western whitetails too, chiefly in the forested north and north-central regions of the state, primarily north of the Salmon river.
 The highest whitetail densities occur in the lower Clearwater and Salmon River drainages.
 But in the southern part of the state, whitetails are found along major riparian areas, including the Boise, Weiser, Payette, Snake and Lemhi River drainages.

 Annual Whitetail Harvest: 30,568.

 Big Bucks: 94 Boone and Crockett Entries.

 Top Trophy Counties: Latah, Nez Perce, Clearwater, Bonner, Idaho.

 License Process: Most whitetail units are controlled, meaning you must enter a draw.
 May 1 to June 5 is the usual application period.

 Cost: Nonresident hunting license — $240; Deer tag — $301.75.